-a donor egg cycle use another woman’s egg (usually a young healthy and fertile donor) which is then fertilized and implanted into the intended parent’s uterus.
+A donor egg cycle uses another person’s eggs (usually a young healthy and fertile donor) which is then fertilized and implanted into the intended parent’s uterus.

 how will the donor be involved

 the use of donor eggs is becoming more common, especially among women over 40 who may not be able to use their own eggs. in 2018, over 42% of all ivf cycles using fresh donor eggs resulted in a birth!